New Zealand SIS reviewing Chinese database for security concerns

 The New Zealand Security Intelligence Service is warning people to check what they share online after it was revealed a firm with ties to China's military has profiles on Kiwis of note.

+It follows a large-scale data leak from the Shenzhen-based big data company Zhenhua Data, which reportedly works with China's state security and intelligence service the Ministry of State Security.

+Politicians, their families and defence officials are included in a list identifying almost 800 New Zealanders.

-Director-General of Security Rebecca Kitteridge that at this stage, the NZSIS believed the information found on the dataset had been mostly found through publicly available sources.
+Director general of Security Rebecca Kitteridge that at this stage, the NZSIS believed the profiles found on the dataset had been collated from publicly available information.

 "While we are still assessing the information, at this stage we believe the information is primarily drawn from publicly accessible sources such as social media and news reporting," she said.